 Day of the Wombat

 As long as there are wombats, chocolate, and wine gums, there'll always be a Wombat Day.
-The ninth annual Wombat Day was celebrated on Tuesday October 22, 2013.
-The tenth annual Wombat Day will be on Saturday October 22, 2016.
+The eleventh annual Wombat Day was celebrated on Thursday October 22, 2015.
+The twelfth annual Wombat Day will be on Saturday October 22, 2016.
 You can also visit the official Wombat Day Facebook Page.

 You don't need to be a wombat or know a wombat to enjoy the fun on October 22.
 You can follow the traditional Wombat Day rituals and have a Wombat Day Cake, Wombat Fudge, or Wombat Brownies, or you can make up your own.
 It doesn't really matter, as long as you eat chocolate and celebrate the wombat!